Modern Family logo

 1. Communicate Your Child’s Schedule With Your Ex

 Sharing your child’s schedule ahead of time will enable parents to plan for after-school activities, as well as the items and transportation required for them.
-This will also allow for both parents to be aware of important events such as conferences, exams, report cards, permission slips, and other pertinent information.
+This will also allow both parents to be aware of important events such as conferences, exams, report cards, permission slips, and other pertinent information.
 Not only will this allow for an easier adjustment for both parents but it will provide a smoother transition to the school year for your child as everyone will be on the same page.

 2. Notify Your Child’s Teacher

-Prior to the start of the new school year, it is important to notify your child’s new teachers of your family situation.
-Teachers should be made aware of the family dynamic, the custody arrangement you have in place, and to be on the lookout for any emotional impacts they might witness in your child.
+Before the start of the new school year, it is important to notify your child’s new teachers of your family situation.
+Teachers should be made aware of the family dynamic, and the custody arrangement you have in place, and to be on the lookout for any emotional impacts they might witness in your child.
 You can also take this time to make sure that both parents are added to any mailing lists for school newsletters, updates, fundraisers, and field trips.
 Teachers will accommodate separate parent-teacher conferences if they are requested.
 It is in the best interest of the child that both parents set aside their differences for the sake of the child in addition to the meeting, but if that is not possible, they should hold two meetings.
 You should require two copies of any paperwork like forms, report cards, and letters that are sent home.

 back to school after divorce